-Class Periods January 1, 1999 to December 9, 2015 Common Issues Did the Settling Defendants, or any of them, conspire to fix, raise, maintain, and/or stabilize the prices of Fuel Senders in Canada and/or elsewhere during the Class Period?
-If so, what damages, if Members suffer?
+^ Class Periods January 1, 1999 to December 9, 2015 Common Issues Did the Settling Defendants, or any of them, conspire to fix, raise, maintain, and/or stabilize the prices of Fuel Senders in Canada and/or elsewhere during the Class Period?
+If so, what damages, if any, did Settlement Class Members suffer?
 Settlement Classes System.
 Excluded Persons and Persons who are included in the Quebec Fuel Injection Systems Settlement Class and the BC Fuel Injection Systems Settlement Class are excluded from the Ontario Fuel Injection Systems Settlement Class.
-All Persons in Canada who, during the Class Period, (a) purchased, directly or indirectly, a Fuel Sender; and/or (b) purchased or leased, directly or indirectly, a new or used Automotive Vehicle containing a Fuel Sender; and/or (c) purchased for import into Canada, a new or used Automotive Vehicle containing a Fuel Sender.
-Excluded Persons and Persons who are included in Defendants Corporation, Mitsubishi Electric Automotive America, Inc., Mitsubishi Electric Sales Canada Inc., Mitsubishi Electric Sales Canada Inc., Mitsubishi Electric US Holdings, Inc., Aisan Industry Co.
-Ltd., Franklin Precision Industry, Inc., Aisan Corporation of America, Hyundam Industrial Co., Ltd., Keihin Corporation, Keihin North America, Inc. Maruyasu Industries Co., Ltd., Mikuni Corporation, Robert Bosch Corporation, Robert Bosch LLC, Robert Bosch Electrical Drives Co., Ltd., Mitsuba Corporation and American Mitsuba Corporation Yazaki Corporation, Yazaki North America Inc., Denso Corporation, Denso International America Inc., Denso Manufacturing Canada, Inc., and Denso Sales Canada, Inc. Plaintiff(s) Sheridan Chevrolet Cadillac Ltd., Pickering Auto Mall Ltd., and Fady Samaha Plaintiffs' Counsel Siskinds LLP and Sotos LLP Part Fuel Senders Court and File No. Ontario Superior Court of Justice Court File No. CV- 13-482959- 00CP
+All Persons in Canada who, during the Class Period, (a) purchased, directly or indirectly, a Fuel Sender; and/or (b) purchased or leased, directly or indirectly, a new or used Automotive Vehicle containing a Fuel Sender; and/or (c) purchased for import into Canada, a new or used Automotive Vehicle containing a Fuel Sender and/or Excluded Persons and Persons who are included in Persons who, are included in Defendants Corporation, Mitsubishi Electric Automotive America, Inc., Mitsubishi Electric Sales Canada Inc., Mitsubishi Electric Sales Canada Inc., Mitsubishi Electric US Holdings, Inc., Aisan Industry Co.
+Ltd., Franklin Precision Industry, Inc., Aisan Corporation of America, Hyundam Industrial Co., Ltd., Keihin Corporation, Keihin North America, Inc. Maruyasu Industries Co., Ltd., Mikuni Corporation, Robert Bosch GmbH, Robert Bosch GmbH, Robert Bosch GmbH, Robert Bosch LLC, Robert Bosch Corporation and American Mitsuba Corporation and American Mitsuba Corporation Yazaki Corporation, Yazaki North America Inc., Denso Corporation, Denso International America Inc., Denso Manufacturing Canada, Inc., and Denso Sales Canada, Inc. Plaintiff(s) Sheridan Chevrolet Cadillac Ltd., Pickering Auto Mall Ltd., and Fady Samaha Plaintiffs' Counsel Siskinds LLP and Sotos LLP Part Fuel Senders Court and File No. Ontario Superior Court of Justice Court File No. CV- 13-482959- 00CP